jakeleyhr/GetVISTA/README.md

 Reversed coordinates saved to human_gdf5_revcomp.annotation.txt Reverse complement DNA sequence saved to human_gdf5_revcomp.fasta.txt
 ```
-The automatically-generated output file names reflect the fact that the sequence and annotation coordinates have been reversed, the coordinates looking like this:
+The automatically generated output file names reflect the fact that the sequence and annotation coordinates have been reversed, the coordinates looking like this:
 ```
 < 19297 21400 GDF5-AS1-201-cut3':318bp
 19297 20895 exon